Safe-DS/DSL/docs/Stdlib/python/Tutorials/titanic.md

 ## Choosing a Model

 Now that we have prepared our data we can think about what model we want to choose.
-For now we'll just use the [`RandomForestClassifier`][safeds.ml.classification.RandomForest].
+For now we'll just use the [`RandomForest`][safeds.ml.classification.RandomForest] classifier.

 ```python
 from safe_ds.classification import RandomForest